dibyendumajumdar/ravi/readthedocs/lua-introduction.rst

   local x = 1

-makes ``x`` local, i.e. its scope and visiability is constrained to the enclosing block of code, and any nested blocks.
+makes ``x`` local, i.e. its scope and visibility is constrained to the enclosing block of code, and any nested blocks.
 Note that local variables avoid a lookup in the 'global' table and hence are more efficient.
 Thus it is common practice to cache values in local variables.
 For example, ``print`` is a global function - and following creates a local variable that caches it::